Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/about-fusion.md

 <IntroText>

 dbt is the industry standard for data transformation.
-The dbt Fusion engine enables dbt to operate at speed and scale like never before.
+The <Constant name="fusion_engine" /> enables dbt to operate at speed and scale like never before.
 </IntroText>

 <VersionBlock lastVersion="1.99">